archlinux/aur/README.md

 # upaste
-Paste and upload files on ix.io and x0.at
+Paste and upload files on ix.io and x0.at  .
+ix.io is used for piped text.
+x0.at is used for stdin upload and file upload because it correctly set filetype.

 ### Usage